We handpicked the products and tools linked in this post. If you buy from one of these affiliate links, we may earn a small commission.

 Pour in the freshly squeezed lemon juice and add a sprinkle or two of salt and pepper.
 Stir and adjust seasonings, if necessary.

-When the roasted cabbage wedges are still warm, brush the warm lemon garlic butter onto both sides of each wedge.
+When the wedges are still warm, brush the warm lemon garlic butter onto both sides of each wedge.
+Cut off the core that extends past the arch for a pretty presentation.

 - Want this as the main course?
-Serve a cabbage roll tomato sauce over top with a side of rice.
+Serve a tomato sauce over top with a side of rice.

 - Want this as a base for a simple salad?
 Drizzle a mustard vinaigrette over top, and garnish with chopped green onion.